FUNcube-1

 FUNcube-1 is a complete educational single unit CubeSat satellite with the goal of enthusing and educating young people about radio, space, physics and electronics.
 It is part of a program which aims to launch more of these educational CubeSats.
 It is the first satellite with outreach as its primary mission.

 FUNcube project

 Project

 The FUNcube project was started in the UK by AMSAT-UK.
-The satellite has been developed by a team of volunteers from AMSAT-UK and AMSAT-NL, and was assembled at ISIS in Delft.
+The satellite has been developed by a team of volunteers from AMSAT-UK and AMSAT-NL, and was assembled at Innovative Solutions In Space (ISISPACE) in Delft, Netherlands.
 It has been designated with OSCAR number 73 by AMSAT and is now also known as AO-73.

 Mission

 As part of its mission, FUNcube-1 carries a materials science experiment, from which the school students can receive telemetry data and which they can compare to the results they obtained from similar reference experiments in the classroom.
 This experiment resembles the Leslie's Cube experiment.
 One of the first schools to use FUNcube-1 in the classroom was Abbeys Primary School in Bletchley which also featured in the BBC breakfast news two days after launch.